PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 TODOs for v3.2.10 release:
 1. Final testing of ladder rank multipliers
-2. /ranks ladder moveRank not working
+2. DONE: /ranks ladder moveRank not working
 3. Forced global refresh of rank multipliers when a ladder multiplier is changed.
   - Should be simple
   - Run as async task